ravoian/cs-console-slack-bot/README.md

 # C# Slack Message Bot

-Sample C# console project for posting to using a designated Slack channel using the Slack App API
+Sample C# console project for posting to a designated Slack channel using the Slack App API

 ## For running locally: